 I read once that shoulder-deep ruts were gouged into the ground at points along the Oregon trail.
 I doubt that’s true, but riding a wood-wheeled wagon over bare rock was probably a good way to grind vertebrae into powder.
 Thank god for rubber…good old shock-absorbing rubber.
 Nothing beats rubber.

 The air-filled pneumatic rubber tire was invented by either Robert Thomson (a Scotsman) or John Dunlop (an Irisher), depending on whom you believe (recall the history of multiple inventions).
 Probably also some credit goes to our nameless Neolithic forebears that invented the wheel, and the Olmec—literally “rubber people”—who first discovered rubber’s peculiar elastic utility.

-The problem with tires: they’re toxic and non-biodegradable.
+The problem with tires is that they’re toxic and non-biodegradable.
 There’s little use for repurposed tires: you can make “crumb rubber,” the little pellets that soften playground dirt and artificial turf, or you can donate truck tires to a crossfit gym so people can flip them over for a solid core workout.
 Unfortunately, America produces 300+ million waste tires annually, which according to an Elon Musk whitepaper is enough to cover the entire surface of Jupiter with artificial turf and crossfit gyms when his interplanetary WarpLoop is completed.